acholtz06/8-Week-SQL-Challenge/Case Study #3 - Foodie Fi/Solution.md

 | 15          | pro monthly | 2020-03-24T00:00:00.000Z |
 | 15          | churn       | 2020-04-29T00:00:00.000Z |

+- Customer 15 started their free trial on 2020-03-17
+- After their 1 week free trial, they upgraded to the pro monthly plan
+- One month later, they cancelled their subscription

 | customer_id | plan_name     | start_date               |
 | ----------- | ------------- | ------------------------ |